ndiego/icon-block/readme.txt

 4. You are not limited to traditional icons.
 Any SVG-based graphic will work as well.
 The block will respect any hard coded color/fill values in the provided SVG.

 == Changelog ==

+= 1.0.0 - 2021-10-06 =

+**Added**

+* Added the WordPress icon library featuring 270+ icons.
+* Add new placeholder and quick icon insertion experience.
+* Added new custom icon editing modal for an improved insertion experience.

 = 0.1.2 - 2021-09-27 =